kulcsarrudolf/pasztor.at/content/blog/immutable-infra-2.md

       - targets: ['traefik:8080']
 ```

-*Tip:* The node exporter needs to run in network mode `host`, so it won't be able to participate in the docker-compose
+{{% tip %}}
-network.
-However, I assign IPs manually, so I can use the host servers IP address in the container network to access
+*Tip:* The node exporter needs to run in network mode `host`, so it won't be able to participate in the docker-compose network.
+However, I assign IPs manually, so I can use the host servers IP address in the container network to access its data.
-its data.
+{{% /tip %}}

 ## Grafana